-- All nomination materials must be submitted electronically in a single PDF file titled:
+- All nomination materials must be submitted electronically through the nomination form in a single PDF file titled:

-- Initial screening will be based upon the nomination packet and the thesis will be evaluated on four criteria.
+Initial screening will be based upon the nomination packet and the thesis will be evaluated on four criteria.
 Each letter should specifically address each of the screening criteria below:

-- Nominators will be asked to provide an electronic copy of the complete thesis for the final round of judging.
+- Nominators will be asked to provide an electronic copy of the complete thesis in the nomination form.

-- The 2018-2019 winner will receive a Certificate of Award, $1000, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Tucson, AZ in March, 2019.
+- The 2019-2020 winner will receive a Certificate of Award, $1000, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Albuquerque, NM in March, 2020.

 - If you have any questions, please contact Matthew Tradewell at firstname.lastname@example.org